xlladdins/xll_math/xml.md

 They can be used to embed additional data and information into a document.
 We omit these for simplicity.

-Names for tags specify the element _type_.
-If the element is an `empty-tag` it contains no children, otherwise the content of the element are its _children_.
+Elements tags are the _name_ of the element.

 Note that the characters `<`, `>`, `&`, `'`, and `"` have special
 meaning in XML.
 We call characters other than these _nice_.
 (This is not standard W3 notation.
-The full story for allowable text is messy.)
+The full story for allowable text is a bit messy.)
 The entities `&lt;`, `&gt;`, `&amp;`, `&apos;`, and `&quot;` can be used to include (_escape_) special characters in text.
 Text can contain non-nice characters after the initial character.